 Fall/Spring or Fall Only Application Cycle

-- Mid-August: New students and first-time borrowers should complete their online Entrance Counseling sessions by now.
+- Mid-August: New students and first-time borrowers should complete their online Entrance Counseling sessions by this time.
 All students must complete Entrance Counseling before receiving federal aid for the first time at CWSL.

 - Late August: Excess funds payments - payments of loan amounts that exceed institutional charges - will be sent out by Student Accounts 1-2 business days prior to the first day of classes.
 A student's financial aid file must be complete before disbursements can be made.